guigolab/geneidx/README.md

   - **Auto-train the parameter file always.**

   - It is recommended to clone the repository and then run the pipeline from there.
-  - So far the output of the predictions is not stored in the path indicated when running the pipeline, but in output/species/{taxid of the species}.
+  - The output of the predictions is stored in the path indicated when running the pipeline, in the following structure {provided outdir}/species/{taxid of the species}.
   - If you are running the pipeline multiple times, it is recommended that you define a directory for downloading the docker/singularity images to avoid having to download them multiple times.
 See `singularity.cacheDir variable` in `nextflow.config`.
   - If you have used Geneid in the past and have manually trained a parameter file, we are open to receive them and share them in our repositories giving credit to the users who generated them: to view the complete list of the available parameter files [see](https://github.com/guigolab/geneid-parameter-files)